imesh/archigos/README.md

     ports:
     - Name of the dependent component port used
   livenessProbe:
+    # Define either httpGet or tcpSocket
-    httpGet:
+    httpGet: # HTTP liveness probe
       path: Context path of the HTTP endpoint
       port: Port of the HTTP endpoint
+    tcpSocket: # TCP liveness probe
+      port: TCP port to be used by the probe
     initialDelaySeconds: Initial delay in seconds
     periodSeconds: Period in seconds
 ````